KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/02/28

+- Optimizes how certain in-game scenery models perform when using specific devices.

+- Optimizes the achievement name of "If I Can Save One Heart From Cracking."

+- Fixes an issue where the Trailblaze Mission "Penacony — Good Omen, My Friend" has a chance of abnormally disappearing.
+Trailblazers who encounter this issue can continue their mission progress through their mission interface.

+- Fixes the issue where the description of the "Avgin" entry was incorrect during the loading interface.

 ■2024/02/22

 - Fixes an issue where there was a chance for the game to crash when Trailblazers enter battle on some Android devices.